NHSDigital/coyote/README.md

 Create the `.cypkg/my-shiny-package` directory.

-TODO `coyote package new my-shiny-package`
+`coyote package new my-shiny-package`

-Do a `package init`, and push the empty package as a new github repo called `nhs-england-tools/cypkg-my-shiny-package`.
+Do a `package init`, and push the empty package as a new github repo called `NHSDigital/cypkg-my-shiny-package`.

 TODO `coyote package delete my-shiny-package`